Sidsuperkn/ppwc_Sidsuperkn/28-oct-2024/README.md

 }
 ```
 **Explanation**:
-This program classifies a single integer input, 'x', as zero, negative, or positive, while also updating relevant counters or sums based on its value.
+This program classifies a single integer input, 'y', as zero, negative, or positive, while also updating relevant counters or sums based on its value.
 It starts by initializing three variables: 'zero_count' (to track the number of zeroes), 'minus_sum' (to total negative values), and 'plus_sum' (to total positive values), all set to 0 initially.

-Users are prompted to input a value for 'x', after which the program evaluates the value:
+Users are prompted to input a value for 'y', after which the program evaluates the value:
-- If 'x' is zero, it increases 'zero_count' by 1.
+- If 'y' is zero, it increases 'zero_count' by 1.
-- If 'x' is negative, it adds 'x' to 'minus_sum', updating the total of all negative numbers.
+- If 'y' is negative, it adds 'y' to 'minus_sum', updating the total of all negative numbers.
-- If 'x' is positive, it includes 'x' in 'plus_sum', updating the total of all positive numbers.
+- If 'y' is positive, it includes 'y' in 'plus_sum', updating the total of all positive numbers.

 In the end, the program displays the current figures for 'zero_count', 'minus_sum', and 'plus_sum', indicating the count of zeros and the cumulative sums of positive and negative integers, respectively.
-This framework efficiently categorizes `x` while adjusting each variable accordingly.
+This framework efficiently categorizes `y` while adjusting each variable accordingly.